medialab/quenouille/README.md

 *Typical deadlocks*

-Even if `imap` can process an input queue, one should note that you should avoid to find yourself in a situation where adding to the queue might block execution if you don't want to end in a deadlock.
+Even if `imap` can process an input queue, you should avoid to find yourself in a situation where adding to the queue might block execution if you don't want to end in a deadlock.
 It can be easy to footgun yourself if your queue has a `maxsize`, for instance:

 ```python
 from queue import Queue